 The World has pioneered the new global journalism in America.
 Its unique editorial voice combines coverage of the day’s global news, with interviews and sound-rich features that examine the lives of people around the world, and their connections to life in the U.S.

-A program that documents contemporary America using a weekly theme and a creative mix of monologues, mini-documentaries, "found tape," original fiction and non-fiction.
+Setting the standard for audio storytelling, This American Life is a program that documents contemporary America using a weekly theme and a creative mix of monologues, mini-documentaries, "found tape," original fiction and non-fiction.

-A fun, lively conversation between travelers and travel experts with the aim of making world travel easier.
+Travel With Rick Steves is a fun, lively conversation between travelers and travel experts with the aim of making world travel easier.

-A wrap-up of the week's news combined with a mix of analysis and features on a wide range of topics, including arts, sports, entertainment, and human interest stories.
+NPR's Weekend Edition Saturday and Weekend Edition Sunday provide wrap-ups of the week's news combined with a mix of analysis and features on a wide range of topics, including arts, sports, entertainment, and human interest stories.

-A mix of new and exciting music from the worlds of pop and rock, singer/songwriter, Americana, and more.
+The World Cafe showcases a mix of new and exciting music from the worlds of pop and rock, singer/songwriter, Americana, and more.
 Each episode also features a live in-studio performance.